refinery-platform/refinery-platform/docs/tutorial.md

 1. Upon successful completion of an analysis, click its name from the Analyses tab within the File Browser
 2. Follow the steps below corresponding to which analysis workflow was run:
   - __FastQC__
-    1. To view FastQC results, click the bar graph icon associated with the 1_fastqc_results file
+    1. To view FastQC results, click the bar graph icon associated with a \#\_fastqc_results file
     2. Use the drop-down menu to view the results of the various FastQC analysis modules
   - __TF ChIP-seq analysis using MACS2__
     1. To visualize peak calling results, select files to be displayed as tracks in IGV (e.g. 1_MACS2_bigwig and/or 1_MACS2_bed files)